+Generally, companies are concerned that providing information outside the scope of international standards in licensing puts their trade secrets at risk of exposure or theft.
+In response, companies may halt projects or withhold future investments.
 Several examples illustrate how information disclosure in the licensing process presents risk for loss of intellectual property.
-One company that submitted its safety assessment to an approval agency was required to provide specific temperature and pressure information for its process equipment, not the temperature and pressure ranges that are generally required during approval processes in most other countries.
-This information would make it easier for a competitor to learn details about a production process the company considered to be a trade secret.
-In this instance, general information about temperature and pressure ranges, rather than the specific data, would have likely provided sufficient information to evaluate the safety assessment.
-Generally, companies are concerned that providing information that is outside the scope of international standards in licensing puts their trade secrets at risk of exposure or theft.
-In response, companies may halt current projects or withhold future investments.
+One company submitted its safety assessment to an approval agency and was required to provide specific temperature and pressure information for its process equipment, not the temperature and pressure ranges generally required during approval processes in most other countries.
+This specificity would make it easier for a competitor to learn details about a production process the company considered to be a trade secret.
+In this instance, general information about temperature and pressure ranges, rather than the specific data, would have likely provided sufficient information to evaluate safety.

-In another example, one company's conceptual design package was required to include all prior approvals in its submission, including proof of compliance with occupational health standards and a power supply plan.
+In another example, one company's was required to include all prior approvals in its conceptual design package, including proof of compliance with occupational health standards and a power supply plan.
 These prior approvals had no direct relation to the office's analysis and approval, and contained proprietary information.
-Requiring resubmission of these documents increased the opportunities for such information to be exposed at multiple steps in the licensing system.
-Eliminating the requirement that companies repeatedly submit information will ease companies' concerns over disclosure, reduce paperwork, and ease burdens on agency staff.
+Requiring these documents increased the exposure opportunities at multiple steps in the licensing system.